FRAMELESS VS FRAMED CABINETS

-Framed cabinetry utilizes” solid wood “frame” that is dado-ed to the top, bottom, and sides of the box.
-This frame actually extends beyond the width of the box and covers up some small portion of the inside of the box interior.
+Framed cabinetry utilizes a solid wood “frame” that is dado-ed to the top, bottom, and sides of the box.
+This frame actually extends beyond the width of the box and covers up a small portion of the inside of the box interior.
 Framed cabinetry gets its structural integrity from this frame.

-In the end, the choice of which type of cabinet will work best for your needs will be a decision you will make with your expert designer at JM Kitchen & Bath.
+In the end, the choice of which type of cabinet will work best for your needs will be a decision you will make with your expert designer at JM Kitchen & Bath Design.

 Call the closest showroom with any questions about your cabinet style options or to schedule your free consultation.